The Holland Hall School Profile

 • Holland Hall does not rank due to selective admission requirements.

-Holland Hall offers 5 AP courses: Calculus AB, Calculus BC, Statistics, Chemistry, and Physics C. All students enrolled in an AP course are required to take the AP exam, however, students are encouraged to sit for an AP exam if they feel they are proficient in any subject offered.
+Holland Hall offers 6 AP courses: Calculus AB, Calculus BC, Statistics, Chemistry, Computer Science, and Human Geography.
+All students enrolled in an AP course are required to take the AP exam, however, students are encouraged to sit for an AP exam if they feel they are proficient in any subject offered.

 Notes of Interest

-The following courses taken by Holland Hall Middle School students follow the same curriculum as equivalent courses in the Upper School: Latin I, II, Spanish I, II, French I, II, Algebra I. These courses are given high school credit and apply toward Holland Hall’s Upper School graduation requirements.
+The following courses taken by Holland Hall Middle School students follow the same curriculum as equivalent courses in the Upper School: Spanish I, II, French I, II, Algebra I. These courses are given high school credit and apply toward Holland Hall’s Upper School graduation requirements.

 Holland Hall’s modular schedule encourages student responsibility for scheduling approximately 40% of his/her own school time.
 Holland Hall students enter college with considerable experience in time management and organization.
 Holland Hall offers, but does not require, special preparation for students taking the PSAT, SAT, and ACT.